amitkaps/proposals/visdown.md

 - Recap of the overall workshop

 ### Notes
-A version of this workshop will be presented at Strata London 2017
+A version of this workshop will be presented at Strata London 2017 and Strata Singapore 2017